kyro46/assPaintQuestion/README.md

 Install the plugin (e.g. with the provided .ZIP) to
 * Customizing/global/plugins/Modules/TestQuestionPool/Questions

 and activate it in the ILIAS-Admin-GUI.

-### Known Issues ###

-* PDF-generation for the "Test Archive File" does not support canvas, so the plain HTML/Base64-String is in the PDF.
+Manual correction has to be enabled for this question type.

 ### Credits ###
 * Developing plugin for ILIAS 4.4 by Yves Annanias, University Halle 2014
-* Minor refactoring by Christoph Jobst, University Halle 2014
+* Refactoring by Christoph Jobst, University Halle 2014/2015